-- 3.68 The Council's parking policy is set out in policy DM30 which cross references to the parking standards contained within 'Parking Standards: Design and Good Practice Supplementary Planning Document (Adopted December 2010).
-This this is applied to all new developments. - 3.69 The Supplementary Planning Document (SPD) considers parking for residential development can be provided in a variety of ways which provide safety and security.
-This can be through parking on shared surfaces, on street parking, parking squares, parking courts, in curtilage, in garages, tandem

-- parking and on setbacks.
-The type of parking to be provided must be appropriate to the scale and location of the proposed development. - 3.70 The adopted Parking Standard indicate that a property comprising one bedroom should have one off streetcar parking space, whilst dwellings or apartments providing two or more bedrooms should have two car parking spaces.
+- 3.59 The Council's parking policy is set out in policy DM30 which cross references to the parking standards contained within 'Parking Standards: Design and Good Practice Supplementary Planning Document (Adopted December 2010).
+This this is applied to all new developments. - 3.60 The Supplementary Planning Document (SPD) considers parking for residential development can be provided in a variety of ways which provide safety and security.
+This can be through parking on shared surfaces, on street parking, parking squares, parking courts, in curtilage, in garages, tandem parking and on setbacks.
+The type of parking to be provided must be appropriate to the scale and location of the proposed development. - 3.61 The adopted Parking Standard indicates that a property comprising one bedroom should have one off street car parking space, whilst dwellings or apartments providing two or more bedrooms should have two car parking spaces.
 The preferred parking bay size is 5.5 metres in depth and 2.9 metres in width increasing to 6m by 2.9m for parallel parking.
-A residential development would also require 0.25 visitor/unallocated vehicle spaces per unit. - 3.71 It was previously reported that House types 1 and 2 would occupy plots 5,6,7,9,1, and 11 whilst house type 3 will occupy plot 8.
-House type 4 as previously reported (now omitted) were those properties to the east front aspect of the site (plots 1-4) facing in the direction of Windermere Avenue.
-It was previously reported that these properties were 3 storey properties which the floor plans indicate would be served by under croft and part drive parking.
-The ground floor plans for these dwelling types showed the provision of an 8-metre-deep under croft area with a further 3 metres of frontage drive with a width of 3 metres which is the same as the width of the under-croft parking.
-These under croft spaces were shown to have no other use whilst the combined length of 11 metres by a width of 3 metres was considered acceptable by officers equating to two spaces for each dwelling. - 3.72 Two further visitor car parking spaces were shown to be located adjacent to Plot 4 on the east boundary which provided the required parking bay dimension of 2.9 x 5.5.
-A further visitor parking space was shown opposite plot 2 parallel with Windermere Avenue.
-Two car parking spaces were also shown to be located in between plots 6 and 7 and 9 and 10. - 3.73 The apartment block was shown as being served by 8 parking bays which were to serve 4 x 1-bedroom apartments and 2 x 2-bedroom apartments.
-This parking area was shown located to the south of the building and set either side of the central access way noted to be 5.79 metres in width.
-Parking bay dimensions were shown by the proposed site layout plans as being are 2.9 x 5.5. - 3.74 The standards indicate a ratio requirement of 0.25 parking spaces per unit as visitor/unallocated parking space rounding up to the nearest whole number as set out by page 64 of the parking standards.
-On this basis as the standards strictly apply, 5 visitor/unallocated parking spaces would be required. - 3.75 Further to the comments made by members in relation to the parking provisions, the revised plans submitted 21st April 2021 indicate that the proposals fully accord with Essex Parking Standards.
-The supplementary note makes reference to where members referred explicitly to the Standards in respect of a preference for parking spaces that are adjacent to solid structures having an additional 1m width for ease of access.
-Having reviewed the standards, the applicant states that it is understood that this actually refers to
+A residential development would also require 0.25 visitor/unallocated vehicle spaces per unit. - 3.62 House types 1 and 2 are those hipped dwellings which will occupy plots 5,6,7,9,1, and 11 whilst house type 3 will occupy plot 8.
+House type 4 are those properties to the east front aspect of the site (plots 1-4) facing in the direction of Windermere Avenue.
+These properties are 3 storey properties which the floor plans indicate will be served by under croft and part drive parking.
+The ground floor plans for these dwelling types show the provision of an 8-metre-deep under croft area with a further 3 metres of frontage drive with a width of 3 metres which is the same as the width of the under croft parking.
+These under croft spaces are shown to have no other use whilst the combined length of 11 metres by a width of 3 metres is considered acceptable equating to two spaces for each dwelling.
+Two further visitor car parking spaces are shown to be located adjacent to Plot 4 on the east boundary which provide the required parking bay dimension of 2.9 x 5.5.
+A further visitor parking space is shown opposite plot 2 parallel with Windermere Avenue.
+Two car parking spaces are also shown to be located in between plots 6 and 7 and 9 and 10.

+3.63 The apartment block is shown as being served by 8 parking bays which are to serve 4 x 1-bedroom apartments and 2 x 2-bedroom apartments.
+This parking area is located to the south of the building and set either side of the central access way noted to be 5.79 metres in width.
+Parking bay dimensions are shown by the proposed site layout plans as being are 2.9 x 5.5.

+The standards indicate a ratio requirement of 0.25 parking spaces per unit as visitor / unallocated parking space rounding up to the nearest whole number as set out by page 64 of the parking standards.
+On this basis as the standards strictly apply,5 visitor / unallocated parking spaces would be required.
+The site layout plan does indicate the provision of 35 car parking spaces coinciding with that stated in the Accommodation Schedule and supporting statements.
+Despite the perceived lack of parking which it is noted has been highlighted within third party representations, it is concluded that the development is policy compliant.